 Projects that don't need permits

-The MPCA recommends that unpermitted projects follow guidance and best management practices, including submitting the Notification to Manage Dredged Materials without a Permit form at least 30 days before the start of dredging.
+The MPCA recommends that unpermitted projects follow guidance and best management practices, including submitting the notification form below at least 30 days before the start of dredging.
 The MPCA reserves the right to require a permit for any dredge material disposal or reuse if necessary to protect the environment.
 The MPCA is unable to provide additional technical assistance for projects not requiring a permit.

 Projects needing permits

 Permits issued for specific projects or site activities are unique to the project and provide specific terms and conditions that must be met.
 The permit application will require descriptions of: